DA-TransUNet: Integrating Spatial and Channel Dual Attention with Transformer U-Net for Medical Image Segmentation: Method

-As shown in the attached Figure \ref{Fig_DA}, the Dual Attention Block (DA-Block) is a feature extraction module that integrates both location-based and channel-based feature extraction components, allowing for feature extraction from two different perspectives.
-Extracting features from various angles enhances the precision and granularity of the obtained features.
-While the Transformer possesses excellent feature extraction capabilities, focusing on different positions, it may overlook the requirement for precision in medical images.
-In contrast, the DA-Block excels not only in position-based feature extraction but also in channel-based feature extraction.
-Compared to single-feature extraction, multi-angle feature extraction can acquire more accurate and detailed features, thereby improving the model's segmentation capabilities.
+As shown in the attached Figure \ref{Fig_DA}, the Dual Attention Block (DA-Block) serves as a feature extraction module that integrates image-specific features of position and channel.
+This enables feature extraction tailored to the unique attributes of the image.
+Particularly in the context U-Net shaped architectures, the specialized feature extraction capabilities of the DA-Block are crucial.
+While Transformers are adept at using attention mechanisms to extract global features, they are not specifically tailored for image-specific attributes.
+In contrast, the DA-Block excels in both position-based and channel-based feature extraction, enabling a more detailed and accurate set of features to be obtained.
 Therefore, we incorporate it into the encoder and skip connections to enhance the model's segmentation performance.
 The DA-Block consists of two primary components: one featuring a Position Attention Module (PAM), and the other incorporating a Channel Attention Module (CAM), both borrowed from the Dual Attention Network for scene segmentation\cite{dual01}.

-\textbf{PAM (Position Attention Module)}: As shown in Figure \ref{Fig_PAM}, this is the PAM, which can capture spatial dependencies between any two positions of feature maps, updating specific features through a weighted sum of all position features.
+\textbf{PAM (Position Attention Module)}: As shown in Figure \ref{Fig_PAM}, PAM captures spatial dependencies between any two positions of feature maps, updating specific features through a weighted sum of all position features.
 The weights are determined by the feature similarity between two positions.
 Therefore, PAM is effective at extracting meaningful spatial features.

 PAM initially takes a local feature, denoted as A $\in$ $R^{C\times H\times W}$ (C represents Channel, H represents height, and W represents Width).
 We then feed A into a convolutional layer, resulting in three new feature maps, namely B, C, and D, each of size $R^{C\times H\times W}$.
 Next, we reshape B and C to $R^{C\times N}$, where N = H×W denotes the number of pixels.
 We perform a matrix multiplication between the transpose of C and B and subsequently use a softmax layer to compute the spatial attention map S $\in$ $R^{N\times N}$: